Large AI Model-Based Semantic Communications

 \section{Conclusion}

-In this paper, we introduce the importance and composition of KBs, and then we discuss the issues about current KB schemes in SC systems.
-To address these issues, we recommend introducing large AI models building KBs, and we explore several large AI model-based schemes to realize KBs in different SC systems.
-Then, we propose a LAM-SC framework focused on image data, in which the large AI model SAM is applied to the KB for high-quality semantic segmentation, and ASI is presented to integrate segment semantics as a new semantic-aware source.
+In this paper, we first introduce the importance and composition of KBs, and then discuss the issues about current KB schemes in SC systems.
+To address these issues, we recommend applying LAMs in building KBs, and we then explore several LAM-based schemes to realize KBs in different SC systems.
+Next, we propose a LAM-SC framework focusing on image data transmission, where the SAM is applied as the KB for high-quality semantic segmentation, and ASI is presented to integrate segment semantics as a new semantic-aware source.
 Additionally, ASC is proposed to reduce communication overhead in semantics transmission.
 Finally, we conduct simulations to demonstrate the effectiveness of the proposed LAM-SC framework.